apparebit/prettypretty/docs/src/overview/integration.md

     results.
 Ironically, Chalk's tagline is "Terminal string styling done right."
  3. [`Translator::cap`](https://apparebit.github.io/prettypretty/prettypretty/trans/struct.Translator.html#method.cap)
-    tanslates terminal colors to terminal colors.
-Under the hood, it may very well translate a terminal color to a high-resolution color and then match against that color to produce a terminal color again.
+    tanslates reduces the resolution of colors.
+Like `resolve` and `resolve_all`, this method can be invoked on arbitrary colors.
+Under the hood, it may very well translate terminal colors to high-resolution colors only to translate them to terminal colors again.
 Use this method to adjust terminal colors to the runtime environment and user preferences, which can be concisely expressed by a [`Fidelity`] level.
  4. [`Translator::is_dark_theme`](https://apparebit.github.io/prettypretty/prettypretty/trans/struct.Translator.html#method.is_dark_theme) determines whether the color theme used by this translator instance is a dark theme.